-Big thanks to AdSense expert, Rand Wilson for joining us on the “Get on Track, Stay on Track” Podcast to scratch the surface of the online advertising industry.
+Big thanks to AdSense expert, Randy Brown for joining us on the “Get on Track, Stay on Track” Podcast to scratch the surface of the online advertising industry.
 The most important question being “Should I place ads on my website?”

 We’ll get to that, keep reading…